tochman/the_blue_print/chapters/07-10-testing-patterns.md

 Advanced component testing should focus on user-observable behavior and component contracts rather than internal implementation details.
 This approach creates more maintainable tests that provide confidence in functionality while allowing for refactoring and optimization.
 :::

-## Testing Compound Components with BDD Approach
+## Testing compound components with BDD approach

 Following the BDD methodology from Chapter 5, we'll structure our compound component tests around user scenarios and behaviors rather than implementation details.